MP Estate Planning UK

 Key Terms Associated with the 10-Year Charge

 Understanding the key terms related to the 10-year charge on a Nil Rate Band Discretionary Trust is essential for effective estate planning.
-These terms are fundamental to managing the trust and ensuring compliance with tax regulations.
+These terms form the foundation of how the trust operates and how any tax liability is calculated.

 Settlor